arXiv/arxiv-search/docs/source/architecture.rst

 =============
 - 90% test coverage on Python components that we develop/control.
 - 99% of requests have a response time of 1 second or less.
+- Meet or exceed WCAG 2.0 level A for accessibility.

 Constraints
 ===========